 One of the tragic battles that represents the epitome of the valiant struggle of Hindu rulers against the numerically superior Moslem armies buttressed by the quintessential Hindu traitors was the battle of Haldighat.
-It stands for that great freedom struggle right next to the imperial capital of the country occupied by the Moslem tyrants since Ghori’s invasions.
-Many years ago, when I was still a kid I received from my father a gift of a stone from Haldighat.
+It stands for that great freedom struggle closer to the imperial capital of the country (relative to those in the south) occupied by the Moslem tyrants since Ghori’s invasions.
+Many years ago, when I was still a kid I received from my father a gift of a stone from Rajastan coming from the Haldighat geological horizon.
 Its yellow powdery consistency and the history behind the place left a profound impression on me and not a day was spent without enacting scenes from the great Hindu struggle in our evening games.
 I felt an urge to retell (I am sure it has been retold a hundred other times by hundred other people) some of this story on June 18th but have only reached thus far:

 In 1568 CE, the Rajputs defended the capital city of the historic Hindu Sisodia dynasty against the Jihad of the Mogol tyrant Akbar.
 The Mogol tyrant won a bloody victory after a valiant defense of the fort by Rao Jaimal Rathod and the young 16 year old Patta and took the fort.
 The son of Udai Singh, Maharana Pratap continued the freedom struggle against the Mogols from the rocky fort of Kumbhalgarh, built by his valiant ancestor Maharana Kumbha who had repeatedly demolished the Moslem arrogance.